-When many of us think of investing, we think of the stock market.
-Perhaps, we even think about bonds.
+When many of us think of investing, we think of the stock market and bonds.
 However, investing doesn’t have to be limited to equities and bonds.
 There are numerous other investment choices available.
 Some of these investment opportunities can even outperform the stock market.
-However, as with all investments, it’s important to research potential investments before you commit your money.
+However, as with all investments, it’s crucial to research potential investments before you commit your money.
 All investment comes with risk, and some alternative investments might not be appropriate for your portfolio.

-If you are interested in P2P Lending, check out Investing and Making Money with Lending Club Peer-to-Peer Lending.
+If you are interested in P2P Lending, check out Invest in Peer-to-Peer Lending with Lending Club, Returns and Risks.

-The housing market is rebounding in many areas around the country, and mortgage rates are still extremely low.
-This makes buying a house using a 30-year fixed rate loan a very attractive option.
+The housing market has mostly recovered, but this is still a great time to buy due to the extremely low mortgage rates.
+This makes buying a house using a 30-year fixed-rate loan a very attractive option.
 Whether you buy a place for you to live in, or a rental property; this is definitely one of the better time to buy.
 There are multiple benefits with real estate.

 Invest in a business.
 This can be a business that you help finance in return for a share of the profits, or it can be a business you start.
-You can start a business with the intention of selling later, or you can use it for continued income now, and pass it on to your family later.
-From owning income producing web sites, to starting a brick and mortar store, a business can provide you with a way to grow your income.
+You can start a business with the intention of selling it later, or you can use it for continued income now and pass it on to your family later.
+From owning income-producing websites to starting a brick and mortar store, a business can provide you with a way to grow your income.
 However, the risk is that the business falters and the income dries up.

 Here are some articles to check out: